P-8-project/P-8/README.md

 Multiprocess design
 -------------------

-P-8 consists of five processes: mongrel2, zurl, p-8-proxy, p-8-handler, and p-8 (the "runner").
+P-8 consists of six processes: mongrel2, zurl, m2adapter, p-8-proxy, p-8-handler, and p-8 (the "runner").
 In a basic setup you don't really need to think about this.
 Just run p-8 to start everything up, and terminate the process (or ctrl-c) to shut everything down.

 If you'd prefer to individually manage any of these processes yourself, then adjust the "services" field in p-8.conf.
 You can even choose to not use the runner at all.
 In that case, P-8's own processes can be launched as follows:

+M2adapter process:

+    m2adapter --config=/path/to/m2adapter.conf

 Proxy process: